Tyil/school-2016-2017/ewrite/ewrite-tutorial.md

 online for instructions if it is not clear to you.

 ### Hardware preparation
-The hardware we are installing on needs to be prepared.
+The hardware you are installing on needs to be prepared.
 This could mean manually configuring your hardware RAID if you use this and configuring other exotic setups.
 This tutorial will not go into details for such setups, as there is a near infinite amount of possible options.
-Instead, we will stick to simply configuring your storage device.
+Instead, you should stick to simply configuring your storage device.

 The size of your storage device should be at least 35GB to be safe and have some space for personal data.
-The partitioning layout we are aiming for is the following:
+The partitioning layout this guide is aiming for is the following:

 ```
 DEVICE                 FILESYSTEM  SIZE  MOUNTPOINT